 I am a research associate at IISER Pune who is fascinated by the interactions of mutation, drift, and selection in organismal populations.
 I am particularly captivated by the complexity that underlies the process of adaptation in seemingly simple asexual systems.

-In my current research, I use combinations of bacterial experimental evolution, population genomics, and agent-based simulations to study the following:
+In my current research, I use combinations of bacterial experimental evolution, population-wide genomics, and agent-based simulations to study the following:

 The effects of population size on adaptation and fitness trade-offs